sbidy/wiz_light/README.md

 TW (Tunable White) bulbs seems tho had some issues with the effects.
 Should be fixed in the current branch.

 ## :muscle: Change Log
+- Workaround in 0.4.2: The bulb FW 1.22.0 breaks the automated kelvin detectioon.
+A workaround was added.
+Final solution still open.
 - Small fix in 0.4.1: The Arry for the bulb effects now mapped correctly.
 - New in 0.4.: The bulb type and featerus will be autodetected.
 - New in 0.4.: Fixing some other small issues.
 Updat to pywizlight 0.4.5